Hansen-Group/NGSPipeline/README.md

 Pre-analyses quality assurance of FASTQ files is performed using `fastqc` ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) v0.11.9) and reports are merged using `multiqc` ([MultiQC](https://multiqc.info/) v1.10; Ewels et al. 2016).
 Verification of adapters and stringent validation of FASTQ reads is performed using `AdapterRemoval --identify-adapters` ([AdapterRemoval](https://github.com/MikkelSchubert/adapterremoval) v2.3.2; Schubert et al. 2016).

 FASTQ files are trimmed using `fastp` ([fastp](https://github.com/OpenGene/fastp) v0.20.1; Chen et al. 2018) with options `--merge --correction --low_complexity_filter --overlap_len_require 11`.
-The `--adapter_sequence` and `--adapter_sequence_r2` options are set using the recommended adapter sequences for the sequencing technology used.
+The `--adapter_sequence` and `--adapter_sequence_r2` parameters are set to the recommended adapter sequences for the sequencing technology used.
 Discarded FASTQ reads and orphaned paired reads are converted to unmapped BAM alignments and tagged with read-group information using `gatk FastqToSam`.
 Reads are subsequently analyzed using FastQC and reports from FastQC and fastp were merged using MultiQC.

 ### 3. Mapping of trimmed reads